Antiballistic system shared with international partner

 "They are clearly committed and take pride in having been entrusted as the first foreign military to own and operate the THAAD system," he said.

-A subsequent TAFT, the Battery B team, is training the second of two UAE THAAD batteries at Fort Bliss.
+The THAAD TAFT led by Maj.
+Lamarius Workman is conducting split-base operations.
+McCarthy said the Battery A team recently deployed to UAE and continues to train the graduated unit.
+Battery A training will culminate with final collective certifications this spring."Soon, the Battery A TAFT will advise the Emirati officers and airmen as they historically employ the THAAD system for the first time in their country," McCarthy said.A subsequent TAFT, the Battery B team, is training the second of two UAE THAAD batteries at Fort Bliss.
 By this summer, all 12 members of the USA-SATMO TAFT will be deployed to the UAE to train and advise both THAAD batteries.

 - September 30, 2020Holistic health added to Army fitness doctrine